 Less popular than VS Code or WebStorm.

-Gitpod is another cloud-based platform that turns any Git repository into a ready-to-code development environment direct in your browser.
-It's a modern and flexible option that is gaining attention as a Node JS IDE, especially for teams and remote developers.
+Ona is a cloud-based IDE that turns any Git repository into a ready-to-code development environment direct in your browser.
+It's a modern and flexible option that is gaining attention as a Node JS IDE among remote teams/developers.

 Pre-authorized GitHub integration for quick setup.